Influenza (flu) viruses change from year to year, forming new strains.

 - coronary artery disease

 - chronic lung and breathing problems such as:

 - chronic obstructive pulmonary disease

-Chronic illness requiring medical follow-up or hospitalisation in the past year including any of the following:
+- chronic illness requiring medical follow-up or hospitalisation in the past year such as:

 - chronic metabolic diseases